 From a final budget of $30.5m, Empire grossed approximately $550m worldwide.
 It took more than 5 times as much as any other film that year, and was the second highest-grossing film ever, after Star Wars, so didn’t do too badly.

-So, there you have it – the making of a modern science fiction action classic by way of 30 fascinating facts.
+So, there you have it – the making of a modern science fiction action classic by way of 30 fascinating facts about The Empire Strikes Back.
 Please share on your social platforms, and subscribe to our YouTube channel for lots of great video content.